Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Book_Segment
      - A generic term applying to a sub-division of a book regardless of the label applied by the publisher (e.g. chapter, section, etc.).
-May be available as part of the book as a standalone content item not aggregated into a title, for example in an institutional repository.
+May be available as part of the book as a standalone piece of content available as a distinct item not aggregated into a title, for example in an institutional repository.

        A COUNTER Data_Type.
      -